-Given that GSMl's shares of stocks are listed with the PSE, it also complies with the Securities Regulations Code ("SRC") and its Implementing Rules and Regulations, as well as relevant issuances of both the Philippine Stock Exchange ("PSE") and SEC.
+Given that GSMI's shares of stocks are listed with the PSE, it also complies with the Securities Regulations Code ("SRC") and its Implementing Rules and Regulations, as well as relevant issuances of both the Philippine Stock Exchange ("PSE") and SEC.

-Regarding the matter of taxation, the Group is subject to the applicable provisions under the National Internal Revenue Code of 1997 ("NIRC"), as amended, primarily on income tax and value added tax.
-In addition, the Group is subject to local taxes and/or fees based on the prevailing revenue ordinances in the areas where the Group has established its offices, plants and other facilities.
-As the Group imports raw materials, machineries equipment and other goods from foreign countries, it is likewise subject to duties, taxes and other charges, as provided under Philippine customs and tariff laws, mainly Republic Act No. 10863, and implementing rules and regulations issued by the Bureau of Customs (BOC).
+Regarding the matter of taxation, the Group is subject to the applicable provisions under the National Internal Revenue Code of 1997 ("NIRC"), as amended, and regulations issued by the Bureau of Internal Revenue ("BIR").
+It is subject to income tax and value added tax, as well as local taxes based on the prevailing tax ordinances in the areas where it has established its offices, plants and other facilities.
+As the Group imports raw materials, machineries, equipment and other goods from foreign countries, it is likewise governed by the Customs Modernization and Tariff Act of 2016 ("CMTA") and the implementing rules and regulations issued by the Bureau of Customs (BOC) and approved by the Department of Finance ("DOF").
+The Group is subject to duties, taxes and other charges as may be provided under relevant legislation or regulations.

-GSMI products, given its nature as alcohol beverages, are specifically subject to excise tax on distilled spirits as provided under the NIRC and its implementing rules, regulations, circulars and orders issued by the Bureau of Revenue (BIR) and concurred by the Department of Finance.
+GSMI products, given its nature as alcohol beverages, are specifically subject to excise tax on distilled spirits as provided under the NIRC and its implementing rules, regulations, circulars and orders issued by the BIR and concurred by the Department of Finance.